globaledgesoft/deeplabv3-application-using-neural-processing-sdk/BoardApplication/README.md

 ## How to convert Tensorflow's model into DLC?

-Prerequisites: Neural Processing Engine SDK setup.
+Prerequisites: Qualcomm Neural Processing SDK setup.
 Use the instructions from the below link to make the setup,

 https://developer.qualcomm.com/software/qualcomm-neural-processing-sdk/getting-started

-- Initialize the environmental variables of NPE SDK with tensorflow.
+- Initialize the environmental variables of Qualcomm Neural Processing SDK with tensorflow.

 - The model is trained using TensorFlow framework and exported to graph file with .pb extension.